How to Become a Virtual Assistant in 2023

 2. Build relevant skills.

 Once you know who you can help and how to help them, assess your skills and experience.
 What skills are your ideal clients looking for in a virtual assistant?
-What skills do you already possess that can help you offer value to clients?
+What skills do you possess that can help you offer value to clients?
 What skill gaps will you need to fill?

 To build virtual assistant skills, consider taking online courses you can complete at your own pace.
 For example, you can prepare to help businesses improve their marketing efforts with skills developed in the Google Digital Marketing and E-commerce Professional Certificate and the Meta Social Media Marketing Professional Certificate